-- The third issue of the NG9-1-1 GIS project newsletter was distributed in May to all project stakeholders.
-The newsletter is also available on the ECN website: https://dps.mn.gov/divisions/ecn/programs/911/Pages/gis-information.aspx - MnGeo is collecting and assessing all required NG9-1-1 GIS datasets from counties in the Central, Metro, Northeast, and Southeast regions for use in NG9-1-1.
-The Metro and NE are considered to be pilot regions for developing the necessary data assessment and preparation plans.
-The assessment findings will be compiled into Data Readiness reports for each County/PSAP, which will be shared back with each County/PSAP upon completion. - Development is underway for the MN NG9-1-1 GIS Standards, which will serve as a guide for preparing and maintaining GIS data for NG9-1-1 in Minnesota.
+- The fifth issue of the NG9-1-1 GIS project newsletter will be distributed in December to all project stakeholders.
+The newsletters are also available on the ECN website: https://dps.mn.gov/divisions/ecn/programs/911/Pages/gis-information.aspx - MnGeo is collecting required NG9-1-1 GIS data from all regions in the state.
+The GIS data are being compared to corresponding 911 data (MSAG, ALI, ELT) to gain a better understanding of data readiness for each County and PSAP.
+The results are being compiled into Data Readiness profiles and reports, which are shared with each county and PSAP during the Data Preparation kickoffs.
+The goal is to have the entire state assessed by the end of calendar year 2016. - MnGeo is meeting individually with each PSAP and their GIS agencies/vendors to discuss their Data Readiness profiles and the necessary work to prepare their GIS data for NG911.
+The initial Data Preparation kickoff meetings were conducted in the NE region, which began in August 2016.
+Kickoff meetings are currently being scheduled and conducted in the Central and SE regions.
+These kickoff meetings will continue to be conducted with over the next six months. - The Data Preparation projects involve six phases of NG911 GIS data cleanup, including Community Name Validations, Street Name Validations, Address Validations, Geospatial Validations, Emergency Service Boundary Validations, and Edge Matching.
+The primary objectives of these Data Preparation projects are to improve and qualify the local GIS data for mission critical use in NG911. - Development is underway for the MN NG9-1-1 GIS Standards, which will serve as a guide for preparing and maintaining GIS data for NG9-1-1 in Minnesota.
 The Standards Workgroup has been meeting weekly since the beginning of September 2015.
 The Standards WG has been tasked with recommending and developing standards needed to integrate locally collected and maintained GIS data into statewide layers deemed critical for the Emergency Call Routing Function (ECRF) and Location Validation Function (LVF) of NG9-1-1.
-The MN PSAP and GIS stakeholders recently completed their first review of the DRAFT MN NG9-1-1 GIS Data Standards.
+The MN PSAP and GIS stakeholders completed their second review of the DRAFT MN NG9-1-1 GIS Data Standards on November 4th.
 MnGeo has compiled all comments/questions and is working with the Standards WG to provide necessary responses and revisions to the standards.
+From there, MnGeo will revise the existing sections and add the boundary sections (PSAP, Fire, Law, EMS) in preparation for the third stakeholder review.
+The third review period is anticipated to take place in January/February 2017 and from there, MnGeo will seek formal stakeholder approval of the standards.

-The next stakeholder review and comment period will take place this summer and will include neighboring states, as well as, ECRF, LVF, and other NG9-1-1 vendors. - Finally, the NG9-1-1 GIS data portal, repository, and workflow are currently being planned and designed.
-This workflow includes accepting GIS data uploads from local GIS sources and then standardizing, validating, and aggregating the local datasets into the statewide NG9-1-1 datasets.
+Finally, the NG9-1-1 GIS data portal, repository, and workflow are currently being planned, designed, and placed into production.
+The workflow includes accepting GIS data uploads from local GIS sources and then standardizing, validating, and aggregating the local datasets into the statewide NG9-1-1 datasets.
 Other workflow tasks include generating and distributing condition/error reports, and provisioning the ECRF and LVF.